calee0316/cse110-w21-group3/admin/meetings/011521-kickoff.md

 Created google doc/excel for description about yourself/preferred roles

-Played skribbl.io as a Group bonding event [image](https://raw.githubusercontent.com/calee0316/CSE110Project/main/Untitled.png)

 ## Takeaways

 ## Agenda
 - Self introductions
-- Choose a leader (leader will probably have another role, but should keep people accountable
+- Choose a leader (leader will probably have another role, but should keep people accountable)
 - discuss general roles (front end, back end), shouldn't need to choose specific roles yet
 - discuss the agreement document and general rules for our group